History of Ballooning

 Two years later in 1785 a French balloonist, Jean Pierre Blanchard, and his American co pilot, John Jefferies, became the first to fly across the English Channel.
 In these early days of ballooning, the English Channel was considered the first step to long distance ballooning so this was a large benchmark in ballooning history.

 For almost two centuries hot air balloons were virtually ignored until the late 1950’s when a balloon was built as part on the United Sates Government research programme.
 This balloon was made of man-made fibres and was filled with air heated by a propane flame.
-The modern hot air balloon was born.
+Soon after the start of this research program it was deemed not suitable for military use and became a sport for the adventurous, the modern hot air balloon was born.
+Ballooning started slow with many early hot air balloons used for advertising purposes but shortly after people were drawn to the adventure that is hot air ballooning.
+Since the early days of the modern hot air balloon the sport has gone largely unchanged.
+Technology has seen many advances however hot air balloons still use many of the classical elements of the modern hot air balloon such as wicker for the basket and nylon for the envelope.